Bound for Glory (1976 film): Production

-Arthur Krim of United Artists agreed to finance the film on the basis of Ashby's reputation, even before a star had signed on.
+Arthur Krim of United Artists agreed to finance the film on the basis of Hal Ashby's reputation, even before a star had signed on.

-Dustin Hoffman and Jack Nicholson both turned down the role.
+Dustin Hoffman and Jack Nicholson both turned down the role of Woody Guthrie.
 Richard Dreyfuss was considered.
 Tim Buckley was going to be offered the part but died of a drug overdose.
 Ashby interviewed David Carradine but turned him down, in part because he felt Carradine was too tall.
-However over time he reconsidered.
+However, over time he reconsidered.
 "He had the right rural look and the musicianship," said Ashby.
 "And he had a ‘to hell with you’ attitude."
 Ashby later said Carradine's "to hell with you" attitude did cause him some problems during filming.
 "Once, when we were doing a scene, some migrant workers marched by.
 David started marching with them.
 By the time we found him, he was two miles away; and he had held up shooting for three hours.”

 The railroad scenes were filmed on the Sierra Railroad.
 Ashby wanted a "big" freight train for the movie, as opposed to the shorter trains commonly used in filmmaking.
 The railroad assembled a train of 34 freight cars.
 Scenes taking place on the Texas panhandle that did not include views of a locomotive were filmed near Stockton, California, using diesel locomotives.
 Scenes showing locomotives utilized three steam locomotives owned by the Sierra Railroad, and were filmed in and around Oakdale, California, and the roundhouse scenes were filmed at what is now Railtown 1897 in Jamestown, California.

 Reception

-As of May 2021, Bound for Glory holds a rating of 83% on Rotten Tomatoes based on 23 reviews.
+As of January 2024, Bound for Glory holds a rating of 81% on Rotten Tomatoes based on 26 reviews.
+The consensus summarizes: "Bound for Glory brings the Dust Bowl era to authentic life thanks to Haskell Wexler's opulent cinematography and Woody Guthrie's resonant music, capturing the American mood at the time as much as it does the folk singer's life."
+On Metacritic, the film has a weighted average score of 70 out of 100 based on reviews from 4 critics, indicating "generally favorable" reviews.

-Film critic Roger Ebert praised the film, calling it "one of the best looking films ever made."
+Film critic Roger Ebert praised the film, calling it "one of the best-looking films ever made."
 However, Ebert claimed the beauty of the film was often achieved at the cost of the tone.